Dear WHW entrant,

 Your support crew should not arrive at either Beinglas Farm or Auchtertyre too early.
 If they are planning on having a sleep before your arrival, they should do this in a safe place well south of Beinglas Farm, such as the car park at Inveruglas, or even in the large car park at Balmaha before driving round the southern end of Loch Lomond.

 It is a condition of entry that all runners must have motorised back up for the full duration of the event.
 Up until Auchtertyre you need at least one crew member, and from Auchtertyre onwards you need a crew of at least two people, one of whom must be capable of accompanying you during the last two stages if required.
-You are required to provided details of your support crew by completing the WHW Support and Medical Details and e-mailing it to firstname.lastname@example.org.
+You are required to provided details of your support crew by completing the form sent by the Race Director.

-If there are any changes to your support crew details after you have completed the form, please complete it again and e-mail it to me at the same address to let me know.
+If there are any changes to your support crew details after you have completed the form, please complete it again and e-mail me at firstname.lastname@example.org to let me know.

 The Support Crew must meet their runner at each Checkpoint.
 It is the Support Crew’s responsibility to ensure your safety between Checkpoints, and they must be prepared to look for you if you do not check in at a Checkpoint.

-If you are ahead of these times, your support crew are only allowed to run with you in the area one quarter of a mile before the checkpoint and one quarter of a mile after the checkpoint, and are not allowed to run with you at any other times.
+If you are within 4 hours of the leader, your support crew are only allowed to run with you in the area one quarter of a mile before the checkpoint and one quarter of a mile after the checkpoint, and are not allowed to run with you at any other times.
 The support crew are however allowed to meet you at any safe point on the route, except the section between the top of Loch Lomond and Crianlarich as outlined above.

 Many of the roads on the route are narrow and not suitable for a large campervan / motorhome type of vehicle.
 We would recommend that this type of vehicle is not used for support, but in particular it is strongly recommended that large campervans are not used to travel to Rowardennan, Beinglas Farm, Auchtertyre or Lundavra.
 At Bridge of Orchy campervans are prohibited from going down the minor road to the checkpoint, and must park in the car park just before the Bridge of Orchy Hotel.
 We have had a number of problems with large campervans in the past, and it is important that support crews use common sense in their choice of vehicle.
 For the same reason no large campervans are allowed in to the Lochaber Leisure Centre car park at the race finish.
 We reserve the right to withdraw any competitor whose support crew or support vehicle are causing serious problems for the smooth operation of the race.